sofwerx/swx-devops/README.md

 This will list the dm file secrets stored in trousseau under `file:secrets/dm/*`

-In order to source one of the environments, you can use `swx dm env` to source a specific dm:
+To source one of the environments, use `swx dm env` to source a specific dm:

     swx dm env rcloud-dev-00

 This acts similar to a `eval $(docker-machine env {machinename})`.

-To create a dm, you would first create a machine with `docker-machine`, and then use the `swx dm import` command to export it:
+To create a dm, first create a machine with `docker-machine`, then use `swx dm import` to export it:

     docker-machine create -d generic --generic-ip-address 192.168.14.194 --generic-ssh-key ${devops}/secrets/ssh/sofwerx --generic-ssh-user pi --engine-storage-driver overlay2 swx-pi swx dm import swx-pi

-Then you would want to `git add .trousseau ; git commit` to save that newly added dm secret.
+Then `git add .trousseau ; git commit` to save the newly added dm secret.

 # AWS

-This project models some cloud resources under the `aws/` folder.
+> This project models some cloud resources under the `aws/` folder.

 ## awscli

+### Mac

-If you are on a mac, you can install `awscli` with Homebrew:
+If you are on a Mac, install `awscli` with Homebrew:

     brew install awscli

+### Other Operating Systems

-Alternatively, or under Linux, you can use python `pip` to install it as well:
+Use Python `pip` to install it as well:

     pip install awscli

-# `~/.aws/` or `secrets/aws`
+# Choosing  between `~/.aws/` and `secrets/aws`

 If you make a `secrets/aws` folder, your secrets will be stored there, instead of `~/.aws/`: